Information on Refugee Resettlement for Ukrainians

 HIAS was awarded additional Ukrainian Supplemental funding by the Office of Refugee Resettlement (ORR) to provide essential services to eligible Ukrainians upon their arrival to the U.S. Currently, HIAS resettlement partners provide Ukrainian Humanitarian Parolees with initial services for up to 90 days and Intensive Case Management services through the Preferred Communities program.
 Through this program, the resources provided, and an extensive referral system, our Ukrainian clients integrate into their new communities.

 For many years, HIAS has served clients through the Lautenberg program, which allows members of certain religious minorities in the countries of the former Soviet Union (FSU) and in Iran to apply for refugee status in the United States.
-The Lautenberg Amendment must be renewed by Congress each fiscal year; it has not yet been renewed for Fiscal Year 2023 and the last date for new applications was September 30, 2022.
+The Lautenberg Amendment must be renewed by Congress each fiscal year; it was renewed for Fiscal Year 2023 and the last date for new applications is September 30, 2023.
 More information on the Lautenberg Amendment can be found here.

 While the Uniting for Ukraine plan included the administration’s intent to prioritize Ukrainian Lautenberg cases, no specific information has been provided regarding the administration’s plan for admitting or expediting these cases.
 If individuals come through the Uniting for Ukraine parole program, processing of their Lautenberg cases will be paused as they will no longer be residing in one of the countries of the Former Soviet Union.
 Lautenberg case processing can continue once applicants have left the United States.